 Being a mid-budget traveller, I have to admit, it’s been a while since I last bunked up in a dorm room in a hostel.
-However staying in hostels in Iceland is the easiest was to see the country in an affordable way.
+However, staying in hostels in Iceland is the easiest way to see the country in an affordable way.

 Other options would be to camp or stay in a campervan which are both great options for budget ring road accommodation.
 But if you are travelling in cold weather or travelling solo around Iceland’s ring road, you may want to consider booking hostels in Iceland instead.
 That way you can be assured of a warm bed and some company over dinner.
 Another option would be booking an Airbnb – get a free discount code by clicking HERE

 I have to admit, the Iceland hostels where I stayed, were all brilliant.
 Unlike hostels in somewhere like Thailand where the average age will be below 25, Iceland attracts a mixed bunch and my dormitories were made up of travellers of all ages, the young and the retired alike!
 All the accommodations on the ring road where I stayed were comfortable with good social spaces allowing me to easily get to know my fellow road-trippers.
 I certainly never felt lonely as a solo female traveller in Iceland!

 - 1 Reasons why you should consider staying in hostels in Iceland

 - 2 Finding Ring Road Hostels in Iceland

 - 4 Where to Stay on Iceland’s Ring Road

 - 4.1 Stop 1: Hostel in Reykjavik – Kex Hostel.